South Bromley, Tower Hamlets

 A little-used name (although still recognised by older residents) for the south-eastern part of Bromley-by-Bow, which has been sliced and diced by communications improvements over three centuries

-The small but elaborately ornamented Bromley Hall was built in the late 15th century as the manor house of Lower Bromley, perhaps for a courtier at Greenwich Palace, and radically remodelled soon after 1700.
-The house has since served as a calico printing works, gentleman’s seat, charity home, carpet warehouse and most recently as offices.
+The small but elaborately ornamented Bromley Hall was built in the late 15th century as the manor house of Lower Bromley, perhaps for a courtier at Greenwich Palace.
+The house was radically remodelled soon after 1700 and over the following centuries served as a calico printing works, gentleman’s seat, gunpowder factory, charity home, carpet warehouse and most recently as offices for small businesses.

-The Northern Approach Road leading to the Blackwall Tunnel split South Bromley down the middle in the 1960s and its eastern half was further isolated by the construction of office blocks on the other side of the East India Dock Road in the 1990s.
+The Northern Approach Road leading to the Blackwall Tunnel split South Bromley down the middle in the 1960s.
+The eastern part of South Bromley was further isolated by the construction of office blocks on the other side of the East India Dock Road in the 1990s.

 Leaside Regeneration bought and renovated Bromley Hall in 2001 and its rooms were leased as offices, as part of Leaside business centre.
 The non-historic parts of the business centre are planned for redevelopment by Poplar HARCA as housing.
 Assuming the plan proceeds, Bromley Hall and the grade II-listed Poplar Library (1904) will be linked by a new commercial building.

 Built south of Abbott Road in the 1960s, the Aberfeldy estate is in the process of being transformed into Aberfeldy Village, which is shown in the marketing image at the top of this article.
 Named after its primary thoroughfare (which in turn was named after a place in Scotland), Aberfeldy Village will ultimately consist of 1,174 new homes, together with an energy centre, retail, community and health amenities, and what the developer describes as “public spaces and green oases woven into the build fabric.”
 The £250 million project is expected to be completed c.2024.